cfx

 cfx test -a firefox -b /usr/bin/firefox-4.0

-This method of defining configuration options can be used for all of the run
+This method of defining configuration options can be used for all of the run,

 build, and test tools.
-If "default" is defined in the local.json
+If "default" is defined in the local.json cfx will use

 that configuration unless otherwise specified.